httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 ## Server-controlled

 Same-site cookies in and of themselves don't do anything to address the general privacy concerns outlined in Section 7.1 of {{RFC6265}}.
-The attribute is set by the server, and serves to mitigate the risk of certain kinds of attacks that the server is worried about.
+The SameSite attribute is set by the server, and serves to mitigate the risk of certain kinds of attacks that the server is worried about.
 The user is not involved in this decision.
 Moreover, a number of side-channels exist which could allow a server to link distinct requests even in the absence of cookies.
 Connection and/or socket pooling, Token Binding, and Channel ID all offer explicit methods of